IIT-EnergySystemModels/openTEPES/README.rst

 - **Stochastic**: several stochastic parameters that can influence the optimal generation and transmission expansion decisions are considered.
 The model considers stochastic medium-term yearly uncertainties (scenarios) related to the system operation.
 These operation scenarios are associated with renewable energy sources and electricity demand.

-The objective function incorporates the two main quantifiable costs: **generation and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation emission and reliability costs) (system OPEX)**.
+The objective function incorporates the two main quantifiable costs: **generation, storage, and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation emission and reliability costs) (system OPEX)**.

 The model formulates a stochastic optimization problem including generation and network binary investment decisions, generation operation decisions (commitment, startup and shutdown decisions are also binary) and line switching decisions.